2 Admin and running a workshop 🏫

 • Questions about perceived skill/knowledge on using R, programming, data analysis, and version control.

-• Questions related to their pre-course tasks.
+• Questions related to their pre-workshop tasks.

 • Daily feedback: